Nicsena/Discord-Token-Reset/README.md

 # NOTE: PLEASE PUT YOUR DISCORD BOT TOKENS IN THE .ENV FILE!
 THIS IS BAD THAT I FOUND A LOT OF DISCORD BOT TOKENS!
 # PUT YOUR TOKEN IN .env AND PUT client.login(process.env.TOKEN) in the bot js file!

-# If you want to contact me on discord, you can by adding me at Nicholas#6825 on Discord.